jonasjancarik/protonvpn-cli-community/README.md

 sudo uv pip install git+https://github.com/jonasjancarik/protonvpn-cli-community.git --system
 ```

 To update, add `--upgrade` to the same command.
+The package is also available as [GitHub Releases](https://github.com/jonasjancarik/protonvpn-cli-community/releases).

 ### Manual Installation from source